Your inkjet printer needs ink to print. Your laserjet printer needs toner to print.

 Why are these necessary components of laserjet and inkjet printers so expensive?

 Remanufactured and compatible ink and toner cartridges have emerged as a potential solution to the high price tags for genuine OEM ink and toner but these cartridges are of inferior quality and most printer brands advise against using them, even going as far as to not cover damage caused to printers by remanufactured or compatible cartridges in their warranties.

 Genuine OEM ink and toner remains the highest quality and safest option for printer owners, but with quality comes higher prices.
-Why do the manufacturers of ink and toner set their prices so high?
-Where do these prices come from?
+And higher prices come with some obvious questions:

 Research and Development Costs

 HP claims that it spends $1 billion a year on ink research and development.
 You would think ink would not require such intensive R&D, but HP suggests otherwise.

 Is HP simply trying to validate their high prices or does ink and toner really require $1 billion's worth of R&D annually?